 MCPO McShan joined the Coast Guard in 1979.
 She was a pioneer for women and African Americans.
-She was the first African American woman to be promoted to Master Chief Petty Officer, and she had been slated to become the chief of Yeoman “A” school prior to her death.
+She was the first African American woman to be promoted to Master Chief Petty Officer.

 A native of Alabama, she has been described as a positive kind, and a motivational person.
 MCPO McShan was a stellar performer, mentor teacher, and inspirational leader.
 In her last position as an instructor at the Chief Petty Officer Academy in New London, CT, she inspired many students to change their lives for the better through the courses she taught.
 MCPO McShan passed away in December 2000.
 In her memory, the Commandant established a new leadership award specifically for chief petty officers, the Master Chief Angela M. McShan Inspirational Leadership Award.

-This award annually recognizes one Coast Guard Chief Petty Officer (E-7 only), active duty and reserve, who best exemplifies the Coast Guard’s core values of Honor, Respect, and Devotion to Duty.
-The individual must be a graduate of the Coast Guard Chief Petty Officer Academy or other military senior enlisted academy.
+This award annually recognizes the Coast Guard Chief Petty Officer (E-7 only), active duty and reserve, who best exemplifies the Coast Guard’s Core Values of Honor, Respect, and Devotion to Duty.
+The member must be a graduate of the Coast Guard Chief Petty Officer Academy or other military senior enlisted academy.
 Nomination packages must identify academy and date graduated.

-- Exemplifies the Coast Guard core values of honor (integrity), respect (esteem of junior and seniors), and devotion to duty (ethical behavior).
+- Exemplified the Coast Guard Core Values of Honor (integrity), Respect (esteem of junior and seniors), and Devotion to Duty (ethical behavior).

-- Fosters a culture of diversity through inclusion and commitment.
+- Fostered a culture of diversity through inclusion and commitment.

-- Mentors both junior and senior personnel toward their highest potential.
+- Mentored both junior and senior personnel toward their highest potential.

-- Leads and motivates by example to ensure mission execution excellence
+- Led and motivated by example to ensure mission execution excellence.

 - Nominations shall be submitted by any Coast Guard member or civilian employee in the form of a memorandum, NOT to exceed two pages.
 Each nomination must be typed using Times New Roman (12 point) font with one inch margins.
 Any package that exceeds two pages will not be considered.